Justin235/JustinTavarez/README.md

 # JustinTavarez
-This is is just a blog about me. :)
+This is is just a about me. :)